- Visitor Info

 Click here to discover things to do in Hamilton County, Indiana!

 Live music events sound better than ever in Hamilton County.
-From a world-class concert hall, the Palladium at the Center for the Performing Arts and summer venues Symphony on the Prairie at Conner Prairie Interactive History Park and nationally recognized, Klipsch Music Center (formerly Verizon Wireless Music Center) to foot-stomping music halls and free (yes, we said free!) outdoor community concerts, visitors can experience live music virtually every day of the week.
+From a world-class concert hall, the Palladium at the Center for the Performing Arts and summer venues Symphony on the Prairie at Conner Prairie Interactive History Park and nationally recognized, Klipsch Music Center to foot-stomping music halls and free (yes, we said free!) outdoor community concerts, visitors can experience live music virtually every day of the week.

 If you love live music, we're playing your song.
 Hamilton County, Indiana's music scene can also take an indie track, or hip hop, or electronic, or just plain rock n' roll - just depends on the venue.